Next »

 Dear LoveHotWaterBottles,

-Please note although the year and month of manufacture is embossed on the bottle, this is only for our production traceability if there is a product defect for us to trace who and which machine the product was made and it has no relationship with the lifespan of a bottle.
+Please note although the year and month of manufacture is embossed on the bottle, this is only for our production traceability if there is a product defect for us to trace who and which machine the product was made and it has no relationship with the lifespan of a hot water bottle.

 Please note if a hot water bottle is properly used and cared, it can last for more than 10 years as rubber is not a perishable product if it is stored and kept in recommended form.